stefan2718/personal-website/src/blog/webassembly-marker-clusterer/webassembly-marker-clusterer-notes.md

 ## Cluster state and clustering idempotency

 When you pan the map around at a consistent zoom level, MCP maintains the calculated state of existing clusters.
 This means when you partially move the map, markers that should now be visible will either be added to existing clusters, or trigger the creation of a new cluster.
 This creates a better user experience by preventing existing clusters from disappearing during panning, but it has the side effect of preventing the clustering process from being idempotent.
-For example, picture 3 nearby coordinates, A, B, and C. If you create initial clusters at A, then pan to B, you will end up with different resulting clusters than if you create intial clusters at C, then pan to B.
+For example, picture 3 nearby coordinates, A, B, and C. If you create initial clusters at A, then pan to B, you will end up with different resulting clusters than if you create initial clusters at C, then pan to B.

 HELPFUL EXPLANATORY IMAGE??